-Invest in a More Robust CRM Solution or Go Customized?
+Invest in a More Robust CRM Solution or Go Customised?

 Some out there will tell you to just go with a pre-packaged solution.
 That might include what you need at an expected price.
 But many more-robust solutions come with features you may never need and lack just one or two features that might prove really useful.
 Think of it this way: It’s like settling for a size 12 mesh-top trainer, when really you need a size 9 snow boot.
 Your feet are covered, but they’ll eventually get wet and cold.

 There is a middle ground: Build the CRM system that fits you using both pre-programmed and custom apps.
 With AppExchange, there are hundreds of pre-built apps to integrate into your system.
-If you need more customized apps, Salesforce partners or your own programmers can build them for you.
-The sky’s pretty much the limit when it comes to customizing Salesforce.
+If you need more customised apps, Salesforce partners or your own programmers can build them for you.
+The sky’s pretty much the limit when it comes to customising Salesforce.

 What Are Apps?
 What Do I Need to Make an App?